-While the results are awesome and projects work up quickly because the yarn is so big, T-shirt yarn can be a little difficult to work.
+While the results are awesome and the projects work up quickly because the yarn is so big, the t-shirt yarn can be a little difficult to work.

 You'd think (being made out of t-shirts) that the yarn would be stretchy and easy to work with, but it's pretty firm and can strain your body if you work with it too long in one sitting.
 Here are some tips to make working with t-shirt yarn a little easier.

 Use knitting needles that are even larger than you think would make sense.
 Unless your yarn is very fine, a needle in a range of size 11 U.S. (8 mm) and up will work best for you.